What does “kono” mean in Japanese?

 Let me start with the definition and meaning of “kono”.

-- kono – この : a determiner used before a noun which refers to a thing close to the speaker.
+- kono – この : a determiner used in front of a noun which refers to a thing close to the speaker.

-Japanese people often use “kono” before a noun to call a thing close to them.
-Its role is quite similar to that of the English determiner, “this”.
-In fact, it is often translated as “this”.
+Japanese native speakers normally use this determiner in front of a noun to refer to a thing close to them.
+Its role is very similar to that of the English determiner, “this”, I think.

-Then, let me explain how to use “kono” through the example sentences below.
+So far, I’ve explained the definition and meaning of “kono” together with its kanji expression.
+Then, let me explain how to use it through the example sentences below.

-kono shashin wo kare ni mise tai – この写真を彼に見せたい (このしゃしんをかれにみせたい)
+kono shashin wo kanojo ni mise tai – この写真を彼女に見せたい (このしゃしんをかのじょにみせたい)

 Below are the new words used in the example sentence.

 - shashin – 写真 (しゃしん) : a noun meaning ‘photo’ in Japanese.
-This can also work as a plural noun.
+This can also work as plural.
 Learn more about Japanese plural.

 - wo – を : a case particle used to make the object word in a sentence.
-In the example, it is used after “shashin” to make the object word in the sentence.
+In the example, this is used after “kono shashin” to make the object in the sentence.

-- ni – に : a case particle used to say to whom an action is heading.
-In the example, it is used to say the action is heading to “kare”.
+- ni – に : a case particle used to say in which direction an action goes.
+In the example, this is used after “kanojo” to say to whom the speaker wants to show the photo.

 - mise – 見せ (みせ) : one conjugation of the verb, “miseru”, which means ‘to show’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

-- tai – たい : an auxiliary verb put after a verb to make its desire form.
-Probably this is well known as a part of Japanese tai form.
-In the example, it is used after the conjugated verb, “mise”, to make its desire form, “mise tai”, which means ‘to want to show’ in Japanese.
+- tai – たい : an auxiliary verb used after a verb to make its desire form.
+Probably, this is well known as a part of Japanese tai form.
+In the example, this is used after “mise” to make its desire form, “mise tai”, which means ‘to want to show’ in Japanese.

 Example #2: another usage of “kono”